AriFordsham/GHCWiki/explicit-call-stack/implicit-locations.md

 - We add a two new datatypes to `base`:

   1. `GHC.SrcLoc.SrcLoc`, a single source location including package/module/file names and a source span, and
-  1. `GHC.Stack.CallStack`, a stack of `SrcLoc`s.
+  1. `GHC.Stack.CallStack`, a `[(String, SrcLoc)]`s.
+The `String` always corresponds to the name of the function that was called, and the list is sorted by most recent call.
+Furthermore, GHC guarantees that the list will never be empty (we'll always have the location where the `CallStack` IP was used).

+>
-    Both datatypes are currently kept abstract so only GHC can create new values.
+> Both datatypes are currently kept abstract so only GHC can create new values.
 I think this is the "right" thing to do as it makes the types more trustworthy, but perhaps there's a good argument for allowing users to update `SrcLoc`s and `CallStack`s.

 - GHC completely ignores the name of an implicit CallStack parameter, e.g.